bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.7.3 - 28.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1.
+* Update : The Ukrainian language is updated in the plugin.
+* Bugfix : Bug with dispalying error while searching in admin area was fixed.

 = V1.7.2 - 14.04.2014 =
 * Update : We updated all functionality for wordpress 3.8.2.

 = V1.7.1 - 05.03.2014 =
-* Budfix : Plugin optimization is done.
+* Bugfix : Plugin optimization is done.
 * Update : Plugin tabs is added.

 = V1.7 - 21.02.2014 =